awsdocs/aws-encryption-sdk-docs/doc_source/sample-cache-example-python.md

 The code creates two instances of a local cache; one for data producers that are encrypting data and another for data consumers \(Lambda functions\) that are decrypting data\.
 For implementation details, see the [Python documentation](https://aws-encryption-sdk-python.readthedocs.io/en/latest/) for the AWS Encryption SDK\.

+For a verify simple example that focuses on the basic elements of data key caching, see [Using Data Key Caching to Encrypt Messages](python-example-code.md#python-example-caching)\.

 ## Producer<a name="producer-python"></a>

 The producer gets a map, converts it to JSON, uses the AWS Encryption SDK to encrypt it, and pushes the ciphertext record to an [Kinesis stream](https://aws.amazon.com/kinesis/streams/) in each region\.